scherzoq/Prosper-IT-Live-Project/README.md

 		return View(current);
 		}

 – and then passes these settings to the view.
-Here is my CSHTML code from the Dashboard view file:
+Here is the relevant code from the CSHTML view file:

 	@using (Html.BeginForm("SettingsUpdate", "Admin", FormMethod.Post))
 	{